Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Debug {message}

-Helper function to print the supplied message if the variable DEBUG is set to 1 (it is off by default).
+Helper function to print the supplied message if the variable DEBUG is set to 1 (disabled by default).

 Echo {echo commandline}